Jibinxavier/Distributed-filesystemHaskell/README.md

 3. If it is already locked, the user is added to the queue
 4. When a user unlocks, the server assigns the lock to the user in the queue if there is one, and notifies it.

+##### Directory service

 ##### Fileserver service
+ The directory will point client to primary server for writes and reads to the secondary ones.
 1. Stores the files
-2. It also sends heartbeats to the directory service.
-Which at start registers itself with directory service
+2. Starts by registering itself then it regularly sends heartbeats to the directory service.

-##### Directory service
+3. Each fileserver represent a directory.
+The directory name is passed in an environment variable
+4. Asynchronously sends the copy (if primary copy)